kmamal/node-sdl/README.md

 ### Event: 'close'

-Indicates that the application is about to be destroyed.
+Indicates that the window is about to be destroyed.
 Handle any cleanup here.
 This event will be followed by a call to `window.destroy()`.

 ### Event: 'keyDown'